STAY AT HOME MUM VS WORKING MUM – WHO MAKES A BETTER MUM?

 Working mum bond with her child

-Mind you, these feeling are not conscious.
-In reality, you, as a mum love, care, appreciate and adore your children.
+Mind you, these feelings are not conscious.
+In reality, you, as a mum love, care, appreciate, and adore your children.
 It’s just that your absence in their daily activities creates this vacuum that tells them that they can’t trust you.

 They have many questions but reluctant to ask you.
 They hear many things they are confused about.
 Also, experience things that need clarification from someone they trust and can rely upon.
 And who is else fits more for such an honorable role than the mum?
 So your unavailability can affect the bond between you and your child

 Work pressure compare to the duty of full-time parenting